How to Be a Bawse by Lilly Singh is a mix of self-help manual, biographical tidbits of her life and a comedy book.

 And when she lists the reasons how you might be listening to the book she says “or maybe you’ve never heard of me, and that’s completely fine”.

-The author gives some tidbit of relationship advise.
-However she herself says she’s never been in a relationship.
-Now one must not always have first hand experience to give good advice.
-But then I’d wonder if she has researched the topic at all?
+The author gives some tidbit of relationship advice.
+However, she herself says she’s never been in a relationship.

 Awesome, Awesome Quotes